pawmccartney/about/README.md

 - **D**elete: DELETE endpoint at `/api/hotel/:hotelId` deletes the database entry with the given hotel id

-### Postgres Set-Up
+### Postgres DBMS Set-Up

 Since in Postgres, databases cannot be dropped or created during transactions, initial database setup needs to happen in the command line.
 After installing Postgres and verifying the CLI psql works, run the following command (Note: the code in brackets is optional and depends on your Postgres installation, whether you want to connect with a specific host or port, etc.):
 > `psql [-U username -d database -h host -p port] -f server/db-postgres/config.sql`

-Afterwards, run the seeding script: `node server/db-postgres/seed.js`.
+Afterwards, you'll need to generate the mock data (which you can see in the server/db-postgres/seedData directory): `node server/db-postgres/generateData.js`
+Then load it into the database: `node server/db-postgres/loadData.js`